 Relationship is a framework in Gainsight that provides you the flexibility to accurately model and manage your complex customer structures by creating Relationship types and Relationship.
 Relationship takes Customer Success beyond managing Accounts.
 They help CSMs manage each connection point (Relationship) with the customer.

-This article explains how to configure Relationships in the Relationships Administration page.
 To view the Relationships Administration page, navigate to Administration > Relationship.
 This page allows you to add fields, create Associated Objects, configure the Relationship Types and Type fields, Sections and Relationship Search Configuration.

 You can see the following tabs in this page:

 The Relationship Fields section displays all the fields in the Relationship object.
 There are three types of fields in the object namely:

 In this page, you can just view standard and system fields but you can create, view, edit, and delete the custom fields.
 You can create custom fields and use the same in other configuration pages of Relationship.

 - You can use custom fields in the configuration of Relationships.

 - You can use custom fields in the configuration of Associated Objects.

 - You can use custom fields in the Search configuration.

 - Click + FIELD.
 Create Custom Field dialog appears.